 Each year John Harralson represents many people charged with drug related offenses.
 He can look at the evidence and identify any factual defenses or other issues such as an illegal search or arrest.

 In certain cases, depending on client eligibility, Mr. Harralson is capable of negotiating “diversion” agreements or other alternative sentencing plans which may allow defendants to avoid convictions.

 The criminal case can result in jail or prison time, a no-contact order with the victim and the imposition of a batterer’s intervention program (BIP) which requires the defendant to attend and complete extensive counseling sessions.
-While family courts do not impose jail time, EPOs and DVOs can require similar counseling, no-contact provisions and firearm restrictions.
+While family courts do not impose jail time, EPOs, IPOs and DVOs can require similar counseling, no-contact provisions and firearm restrictions.

 John Harralson has the requisite experience to handle domestic cases in both criminal court and family court.
 He can identify whether the case is truly “domestic” under Kentucky law.
 Legally non-domestic cases are not within the jurisdiction of family court and are not subject to enhancement in criminal cases.
 Mr. Harralson can also identify and present any factual or legal defenses.